Actionable Insights

 You fell into a gap the market created.

-Private wealth managers treat you like a large client when it suits them and like an afterthought when it doesn't.
+Private wealth managers treat you like a large client when it suits them, and like an afterthought when it doesn't.
 Institutional consultants tell you they'd love to work with you — once you're bigger.
-The firms that do engage often arrive with fee structures designed for a different investor in a different era, and products that fit their model better than they fit your mission.
+The firms that do engage often arrive with fee structures designed for a different investor of a different era, with products that fit their model better than they fit your mission.

 How to use this Playbook